 If you wish to include a note thatcontains important material, either format it as an endnote or include it in the text in parentheses.
 If the note is of limited relevance to the text, then leave it out.
 Endnotes are numbered sequentially throughout the text and will appear at the end of the article.
 Please limit your use of them.

 Many authors include references.
 However, please avoid long, exhaustive reference lists that are not central to your analysis.
-MPR uses a modified version of The Chicago Manual of Style.
+MPR uses The Chicago Manual of Style format.
 Use authors’ full first names unless the original publication used only authors’ initials.
 For on-line sources, indicate the exact website address and the date accessed.
 Examples are shown below.

 Heinrich, Bernd.
 1979.
 Bumblebee Economics.
-Harvard University Press, Cambridge, MA.
+Cambridge, MA: Harvard University Press.

 Chapter in book:

 Mueller, Michael P., and Deborah J. Tippins.
 2012.
 “Citizen Science, Ecojustice, and Science Education: Rethinking an Education from Nowhere.”
 In Second International Handbook of Science Education, edited by B.J.
 Fraser, K. Tobin, and C.J.
 McRobbie, 865–882.
-Springer, Dordrecht.
+Dordrecht: Springer.

 Ollerton, Jeff, Rachel Winfree, and Sam Tarrant.
 2011.
 “How Many Flowering Plants Are Pollinated by Animals?”
 Oikos 120(3): 321–326.

 Taylor, Davis, Rob Brown, Jonah Fertig, Noemi Giszpenc, Kate Harris, and Ahri Tallon.
 2016.
 Cooperatives Build a Better Maine.
-Cooperative Development Institute, Northampton, MA.
+Northampton, MA: Cooperative Development Institute.

 Paper presented at meeting